secretnodes/secretnodes.org/docs/swap.md

 Timeline

 With this allocation we are ready to commit to starting the Burn ENG for SCRT process by the end of May 2020.
-With the progress we have made so far the only things left is to reach code completion, test everything works, audit the code, then deploy.
+With the progress we have made so far the only things left is to reach code completion, test everything works, then deploy.

 [Full Draft Document & Details](https://github.com/secretnodes/secretnodes.org/blob/master/docs/papers/Secretnodes.org%20ENG%20Burn%20for%20SCRT!%20-%20Draft%20Allocation%20Multisig.pdf)